-- You know you can give back in more ways than one.
-There are many ways to conceive of giving.
+- You can give back in more ways than one.
 We often hear our donors tell of the value of their "time, talent, and treasure."
 Volunteering, serving on a board, or offering other expertise in support of charities are wonderful ways to make a difference.
-For those with a skill that may be in demand—think graphic design, accounting, or social media management—consider reaching out to your favorite nonprofit to see how you may be able to “donate" your skills to further their mission.
+For those with a skill in demand—think graphic design, accounting, or social media management—consider reaching out to your favorite nonprofit to see how you can "donate" your skills to further their mission.

-- Our Tax Savings Calculator will give you an idea of how much you'll save based on the amount of charitable giving you’re planning on doing.*
+- Our Tax Savings Calculator can give you an idea of how much you'll save depending on the amount of your charitable donations.*

-- NAVi, our groundbreaking Nonprofit Aid Visualizer™, has been updated to help you tackle the most pressing charitable needs of the moment by putting unprecedented data at your fingertips.
+- NAVi, our groundbreaking Nonprofit Aid Visualizer™, has been updated to help you tackle hunger and homelessness, two of the most pressing charitable needs prioritized by our donors.

 Leverage a giving vehicle

 A giving vehicle is one great way to make your giving budget go further.
-The purpose of a giving vehicle is simple: to transfer assets to charitable causes in a carefully planned way that makes financial sense for you and maximizes your charitable impact by increasing the amount you’re able to give over time.
+The purpose of a giving vehicle is simple: to transfer assets to charities in a carefully planned way that makes financial sense and maximizes your charitable impact over time.

 What to consider when choosing a giving vehicle

 Note: If you're planning on using a giving vehicle, make sure you pay close attention to the fees.
-It's important to remember that the lower the fees, the more money will be available to donate to the charities you admire.
+It's important to remember that the lower the fees, the more money you'll have to donate to the charities you admire.
 At Vanguard Charitable, our donor-advised fund comes with the lowest all-in fee in the industry.
-That translates into a lot of extra dollars that are available for the causes you care most about.
+That translates into a lot of extra dollars you can donate to the causes you care most about.

 *The information provided is not intended to be relied upon in lieu of tax or legal advice.
-Consult with a tax advisor or attorney for information related to your specific situation.
+Please consult with a tax advisor or attorney for information related to your specific situation.